billba/topical/docs/understanding.md

 *Topical* may construct a topic for a `TopicInstance` many times over its lifetime, across multiple turns.
 Topics are constructed for scoring, `start`ing, and `dispatch`ing, or calling any other method that may exist on them.

-As a result, a topic's constructor should only do things that make sense in all these situations, and `constructorArgs` should only contain arguments necessary to do those things.
+As a result, a topic's constructor should only do things that make sense in all these situations, and its arguments should only contain arguments necessary to do those things.

-Much of what would normally goes in a constructor (like initializing the internal state at startup based on a set of arguments) instead happens in the `onStart` method.
+Much of what would normally goes in a constructor (like initializing the internal state at startup based on a set of arguments) instead happens in the `onCreate` and `onStart` methods.

 Many subclasses of `Topic` won't need a constructor at all.